riaaaaaaaa/FuqUrHook/README.md

   - 'destroyspam' is the message that will be sent when using the "destroy" command

 ## Legality
 Everything you can see here has been made for educational purposes and proof of concepts.
-I do not promote or condone the usage of my tools for malicous purposes.
+I do not promote or condone the usage of my tools for malicious purposes.